-You own the Hotel Paulina in Florence, Italy.
-A customer finds your site by clicking on your ads after performing each of these searches: "hotel tuscany," "hotel florence," "3 star hotel florence," and then "3 star hotel paulina florence."
-She makes a reservation after clicking on your ad that appeared with "3 star hotel paulina florence."
+You own a restaurant called Ristorante Abigaille in Florence, Italy.
+A customer finds your site by clicking on your ads after performing each of these searches: "restaurant tuscany," "restaurant florence," "3 star restaurant florence," and then "3 star restaurant abigaille florence."
+She makes a reservation after clicking on your ad that appeared with "3 star restaurant abigaille florence."

-- In the "Last click" attribution model, the last keyword, "3 star hotel paulina florence," would receive 100% of the credit for the conversion.
+- In the "Last click" attribution model, the last keyword, "3 star restaurant abigaille florence," would receive 100% of the credit for the conversion.

-- In the "First click" attribution model, the first keyword, "hotel tuscany," would receive 100% of the credit for the conversion.
+- In the "First click" attribution model, the first keyword, "restaurant tuscany," would receive 100% of the credit for the conversion.

 - In the "Linear" attribution model, each keyword would share equal credit (25% each) for the conversion.

-- In the "Time decay" attribution model, the keyword "3 star hotel paulina florence" would receive the most credit because it was searched closest to the conversion.
-The "hotel tuscany" keyword would receive the least credit since it was the earliest.
+- In the "Time decay" attribution model, the keyword "3 star restaurant abigaille florence" would receive the most credit because it was searched closest to the conversion.
+The "restaurant tuscany" keyword would receive the least credit since it was searched first.

 - In the "Data-driven" attribution model, each keyword would receive part of the credit, depending on how much it contributed to driving the conversion.

-To learn how to compare these attribution models and see how they'd affect your data, see the section on the Attribution Modeling report below.
+To learn how to compare these attribution models and see how they'd affect your data, see the section on the "Model comparison" report below.

 The "Attribution model" setting in conversion tracking lets you decide how to attribute conversions for each conversion action.
 You can use this setting for website and Google Analytics conversion actions.
-For instructions, see How to set an attribution model for your conversions
+Learn how to set an attribution model for your conversions

 This setting affects how conversions are counted in your "Conversions" and "All conversions" columns.
-(Keep in mind that the "Conversions" column only includes those conversion actions you've chosen to include with the “Include in ‘Conversions’” setting.)
+(Keep in mind that the "Conversions" column only includes those conversion actions you've marked as primary conversions.)
 For example, if you choose "First click" as your attribution model, conversions will be credited to the first ad customers clicked before completing a conversion.
 In your reports, the conversions would count in the campaigns, ad groups, ads, and keywords associated with the first-clicked ad.

 If you use manual bidding strategies, you can change your attribution model to help you set your bids.

-If you're not sure what model to choose, see the section below on the Attribution Modeling report, which lets you compare different attribution models.
-When you're trying a new non-last-click attribution model, it’s recommended that you test the model first and see how it affects your return on investment.
+If you're not sure what model to choose, see the section below on the "Model comparison" report, which lets you compare different attribution models.
+When you're trying a new non-last click attribution model, we recommend that you test the model first and see how it affects your return on investment.

-“Attribution Modeling” in your attribution reports lets you compare 2 different attribution models side-by-side.
-To find keywords, ad groups, or campaigns that are undervalued on a last-click basis, you can start with the following comparisons, for example:
+The "Model comparison" report lets you compare two different attribution models side-by-side.
+To find keywords, ad groups, campaigns, or devices that are undervalued on a last-click basis, you can start with the following comparisons: